Tangsang2003/Tangsang2003/README.md

 - 💼 &nbsp; I can work comfortably as a Front-end Web Developer but I am aspiring to be a ML engineer someday.
 - 🌱 &nbsp; Enthusiast in Artificial Intelligence.
 - ✍️ &nbsp; OnePiece is my favourite anime and I like to write sometimes too.
-- ☕ &nbsp; I belive in continuous learning and growth.
+- ☕ &nbsp; I believe in continuous learning and growth.

 <h3>🛠 Tech Stack</h3>